olehoef/doi-fetch/README.md

 # DOI-FETCH
 CLI tool to manage academic references.
-More over doi-fetch can serve references to e.g. MS Excel, which allows you to use them as data types.
+Moreover, doi-fetch can serve references to e.g. MS Excel, which allows you to use them as data types.

 ## Installation